alpineduo/alpineduo.github.io/_posts/2019-10-14-Manang-to-Letdar-DAY5.md

     end_row: "true"

 ---
-We slept so well last night that we were late for breakfast and left later than expected.
+We slept so well last night that we were late for breakfast and left later than expected (7.45am).
 Acclimatization was going good so far, just for one thing - swelling.
 Martina and Juraj were OK, I was the problematic one.
-I was wearing low hiking boots but my feet swelled so much, that I could not fit my feet into them anymore.
-I would say that my feet were at least a size bigger.
-Luckily I had a pair of winter boots and wore them for the rest of the hike.
+I was wearing low hiking boots but my feet swelled so much, that I could not fit my feet into them anymore (say it, fatty! lol).
+I would say that my feet were at least a size bigger (read as chubbier).
+Luckily I had a pair of winter boots that are wider and wore them for the rest of the hike.

 Since we left later than usually, there was a lot of "tourist traffic" on the way.
 The trek itself is not challenging and the views are not as beautiful as yesterday neither.
 I guess you have to earn them first.
 Nonetheless, still worth it!